ewang26/CS2620_2/notebook.md

 # Engineering Notebook

+### 2/12/25

+- Added to our test suite.
+In particular, we create a password security test that tests empty passwords and long passwords, and makes sure that even if two users use the same passwords, the salts and hashes are different.
+We also test if the message ordering is preserved through the queue/mailbox system and if passwords can handle edge cases where special characters and Unicode are used.

 ### 2/11/25

 - Decided to send messages using a user's username rather than their ID in the GUI.
 In the list of users, we show the username and their corresponding ID, but to make this more user-friendly, we map the username to the ID on the server-side, so the user only needs to specify the username of the user they want to send messages to.